 Hyacinthoides is a genus in the family Hyacinthaceae.
 The species in this genus have had several names (Scilla, Endymion) and have reverted back to a previous name.
 Commonly known as Bluebells or Wood Squills these are woodland plants with bell-shaped predominantly blue lavender flowers.
 They are distinguished from Scilla by the bulb being renewed yearly and having each flower subtended by two (rather than one) bract.
 Jerry Flintoff discussed this genus in his introduction to Scilla when it was the topic of the week.

-Hyacinthoides aristides is a dwarf species.
+Hyacinthoides aristides (Coss.)
+Rothm. is a dwarf species that has a native range from Algeria to Tunisia.
 Photos by Rimmer de Vries, who writes this is the earliest Scilla-Hyacinth type plant to flower in the year, blooming for me in early March 2013 as the latest flowering form of Hyacinthoides lingulata was finishing; my plant came from Paul Christian, who reported it had descended from an I. Schneider collection made in a oak forest near Yakouren, Algeria.

-Hyacinthoides hispanica syn.
-Endymion hispanicus, syn.
-Scilla hispanica is the tallest and broadest leaved species with unscented bell shaped flowers scattered along the stem.
+Hyacinthoides hispanica (Mill.)
+Rothm. syn.
+Endymion hispanicus (Mill.)
+Chouard, syn.
+Scilla hispanica Mill. is the tallest and broadest leaved species with unscented bell shaped flowers scattered along the stem.
 It is native to Spain and Portugal and to northwest Africa and is often referred to as the Spanish bluebell.
 It is known to hybridize with Hyacinthoides non-scripta and there are garden cultivars available in pink, white, and blue.
 It is considered to be an excellent garden plant that naturalizes or is an invasive weed, depending on your opinion, in situations where it is happy.
 Apparently distinguishable from Hyacinthoides non-scripta by upright, not nodding, scapes.
 Photo 1 from Max Withers who captured it growing in a California garden with other plants that can become weedy in Mediterranean gardens: Allium triquetrum, Centranthus ruber, Chasmanthe sp. and Oxalis pes-caprae.
 Photo 2 taken by Eugene Zielinski at Cerro Santa Lucia, a city park in Santiago, Chile.
-Photos 3-4 from Mary Sue Ittner.
+Photos 3-5 from Mary Sue Ittner.
+The last one shows that one year there was a pink one flowering where blue ones had flowered in the past.

-Hyacinthoides lingulata, syn.
-Scilla lingulata is a small but beautiful fall-blooming species native to North Africa.
+Hyacinthoides lingulata (Poir.)
+Rothm., syn.
+Scilla lingulata Poir. is a small but beautiful fall-blooming species native to North Africa.
 Both names are sometimes used and there is a var. ciliolata named under Scilla but not recognized when considered Hyacinthoides.
 The plants in the 8-inch diameter pot in the first two pictures from Jane McGary are the increase of one bulb purchased 5 years prior from Monocot Nursery.
 This species is grown for her in an unheated bulb frame where winter temperatures reach about 25 degrees F. The epithet "ciliolata" refers to the fine hairs on the leaf margins, visible in the photo.
 The third and fourth pictures are from John Lonsdale.
 The fifth photo shown below and taken November 2003 by Lee Poulsen is of a plant grown by Harold Koopowitz from seeds collected in Morocco that is a very nice shade of blue.
-The last photo from Mary Sue Ittner shows the bulb on a 1 cm grid.
-She grows these in pots in part sun/shade where they bloom one to two months after leaves emerge in fall.

 Hyacinthoides × massartiana is a hybrid of H. hispanica and H. non-scripta and is the common garden 'bluebell'.
 They will spread themselves and often have to be weeded out.
 From seed to flower takes about three years.
 They are available in white, shades of pink and purple and blue.
 Photos David Pilling.

-The first photo is of a seed pod and seeds; the second is of shoots appearing at the end of November 2012 in North West England.
+The first photo is of a seed pod and seeds (the coin is 22 mm in diameter); the second is of shoots appearing at the end of November 2012 in North West England; the third shows a complete plant on the 22nd of February 2015, the ruler is marked in inches.

 Hyacinthoides mauritanica ssp. mauritanica, syn.
 Scilla mauritanica, is a dwarf blue flowered species native to Portugal and Morocco.
 It blooms in spring.
 Photos from Alessandro Marinello.